feathersjs-ecosystem/feathers-waterline/README.md

 ## Options

-Creating a new Sequelize service currently offers the following options:
+Creating a new Waterline service currently offers the following options:

-- `Model` - The Sequelize model definition
+- `Model` - The Waterline model definition
 - `id` (default: `id`) - The name of the id property
 - `paginate` [optional] - A pagination object containing a `default` and `max` page size (see below)